 From superior to inferior, the pharynx consists of the nasopharynx, oropharynx, and laryngopharynx.
 The nasopharynx is directly posterior to the nasal cavity, starting at the level of the base of the skull and continuing down to the soft palate; it contains the adenoids (nasopharyngeal tonsils).
 The oropharynx extends from the level of the soft palate down to the level of the tip of the epiglottis, lying behind the oropharyngeal isthmus; it contains the palatine tonsils at the sides.
 The laryngopharynx continues from the epiglottis down to the inferior border of the cricoid cartilage at the level of the sixth cervical vertebra.
 The prevertebral fascia and the cervical vertebrae lie directly behind the pharynx along its whole length.
 Its walls are made of several layers of muscles with a complex neurovascular supply.
 Supraglottic devices such as laryngeal mask airways terminate at this level, resting at the level of the epiglottis.

-In choosing a primary method for advanced airway management, circumstances must allow for time for appropriate visualization, suctioning, and gentle placement of the device.
+In choosing a primary method for advanced airway management, circumstances must allow time for appropriate visualization, suctioning, and gentle placement of the device.
 Hypoxia should not occur, and a physiologic “cushion” should allow for apneic time without desaturation.
 Techniques to provide this cushion, such as apneic oxygenation and nitrogen washout, should be explored separately.
-If the primary method fails, a backup method should be implemented; this should allow for securing the airway in a prompt manner, but without the comfort of a cushion to maintain oxygenation during the apneic period.
-Examples of a backup device include video or bougie assisted laryngoscopy, or a laryngeal mask airway (LMA).
-Rescue methods are used in sequence when the above methods fail, or as the initial method when the patient is too ill and iatrogenic injury will be caused by further delays in oxygenation/ventilation.
+If the primary method fails, a backup method should be implemented; this should allow for promptly securing the airway but without the comfort of a cushion to maintain oxygenation during the apneic period.
+Examples of a backup device include video or bougie-assisted laryngoscopy or a laryngeal mask airway (LMA).
+Rescue methods are used in sequence when the above methods fail, or as the initial method when the patient is too ill and iatrogenic injury will be caused by further delays in oxygenation and ventilation.
 The rescue method of choice should allow for rapid placement and should be familiar to the practitioner.

 Given the essential nature of adequate oxygenation and ventilation to patient survival, there are no absolute contraindications, but there may be relative contraindications to some techniques in certain clinical contexts.
 Advanced maneuvers such as intubation should only be performed by adequately trained providers and if the potential benefits in that clinical context outweigh the risks.
 Airway manipulation should be minimized in certain scenarios when aggressive prehospital interventions may lead to sudden deterioration, such as suspected epiglottitis in children, or where a patient has risk factors for difficult intubation and basic maneuvers are proving sufficient.